luminovang/documentation/routing/url-routing.md

 ### any

-A shorthand for route `capture` method to handle any type `HTTP` request methods.
+A shorthand for route `capture` method to handle any type of `HTTP` request methods.

 ```php
 public any(string $pattern, \Closure|string $callback): void